NASCAR Legend Owens Prepares for the Homestretch

 He was invited back to Mobile for a special Thanksgiving Day race that year and won again.
 The track owner was so impressed he wanted Owens to move to town to run for him full-time, Owens said, but Dot quickly vetoed that possibility.
 It was very hot in Mobile, she said.

 Spartanburg was home.
-And it was where Owens would grow his racing career into a big success in what is now the Sprint Cup Series as both a driver and car builder.
+And it was where Owens would grow his racing career into a big success in the Grand National (Cup) Series as both a driver and car builder.

 To reach those heights, he had to overcome the results of a gruesome accident early in his career in a Modified race at the Charlotte, N.C., fairgrounds.
 Although Owens was racing in NASCAR's top series, he also regularly ran the modifieds because the pay was good and the opportunities were plenty.